Catherine Chinnock, LCPC, LMHC

 About

 As a therapist in practice for over twenty years, I have worked with all ages of people with diverse experiences of the world.
 I've helped people in developing their ability to manage daily life, strengthen relationships, connect with their own inner darkness, move through deep experiences of pain, and exist in a world that feels lonely and isolating.
 I've shared the joys of connecting with inner strength, building resources previously unimagined, finding voice, discovering innate creativity, and connecting with something greater.
+In all of these relationships, my focus was to support people in unapologetically being themselves, in listening to their inner wisdom, or in sharing their unique gifts, talents, and perspective.

 Credentials: